It couldn’t possibly be Christmas without Gingerbread Eggnog, and this is a seriously festive recipe.

-It couldn’t possibly be Christmas without eggnog and this is a seriously festive recipe.
-Made with Sugar and Crumbs Gingerbread Natural Flavoured Icing Sugar and a generous helping of whisky, it’s guaranteed to warm your cockles on the frostiest of days.
+It’s made with Sugar and Crumbs Gingerbread Natural Flavoured Icing Sugar and a generous helping of whisky which guarantees to warm your cockles on the frostiest of days.

-1. Separate the eggs setting aside the egg whites to use later.
+1. 1.
+Separate the eggs setting aside the egg whites to use later.

 3. Stir with a wooden spoon until combined and then use an electric whisk to beat until very pale yellow.
 Do not skip the step with the wooden spoon or you’ll disappear in a cloud of icing sugar!

-3. Add the milk to the yolks and sugar and whisk until smooth.
+4. Add the milk to the yolks and sugar and whisk until smooth.
 Stir in the cream and the whisky.

-4. When you’re ready to serve first whisk the egg whites until thick and fluffy and then gently fold into the chilled eggnog.
+6. When you’re ready to serve first whisk the egg whites until thick and fluffy and then gently fold into the chilled eggnog.
 This should make it nice with a thick froth of egg white on the top.

 *I like to add a pinch of edible glitter and place a cinnamon stick on the rim but these are of course optional flourishes.